St. Nicholas Orthodox Church

 Weekday - Feast Day Services

-Vigil 6:30 pm Great Vespers with Litia, Matins, First Hour
+6:30pm Vigil; Great Vespers with Litia, Matins, and First Hour on the eve,

 Daily Calendar